Tag Archives: proper etiquette

 Avoid Tight Spaces

-Even if you have all the best intentions and you promise yourself not to let the conversation become heated the odds are that it will blow up in your face.
-Cornered animals tend to jump to the defensive.
+Even if you have all the best intentions and you promise yourself not to let the conversation become heated, the odds are that it will blow up in your face.
+Cornered animals tend to jump on the defensive.
 They turn rabid and snarl.
-When strapped in and forced to start straight ahead there is nowhere for the anxious energy to go.
+When strapped in and forced to stare straight ahead, there is nowhere for the anxious energy to go.
 People need their space and freedom to truly express themselves, especially when threatened.
-Body placement says a lot about what we are communicating; standing wagging a finger, sitting with crossed arms or even pacing are all conditioned ways to process and respond.
+Body placement says a lot about what we are communicating; standing wagging a finger, sitting with crossed arms, or even pacing are all conditioned ways to process and respond.
 We pick these up in our childhood and they are our own coping mechanisms.

 Not only does the trapped person need an outlet for this energy but it serves the partner well to bear witness.
 We take greater cues from one another’s body language than words, especially from our partners.